 Today I was preparing a presentation about Software Code quality for a TechTalk on Thursday.
-I made a search on Internet about Automatic Unit test generator and Data Generators.
+I made a search on the Internet about Automatic Unit test generators and Data Generators.
 I will present some tools I have tried.
 Today, we will speak of Randoop.

 Randoom Test Generator